 Ozone is a gas that is naturally present in our atmosphere.
-Because an ozone molecule contains three oxygen atoms (see Figure Q1-1), it has a chemical formula of O3.
+Ozone has the chemical formula $O_3$ because an ozone molecule contains three oxygen atoms (see Figure Q1-1).
 Ozone was discovered in laboratory experiments in the mid-1800s.
 Ozone's presence in the atmosphere was later discovered using chemical and optical measurement methods.
-The word ozone is derived from the Greek word ozein, meaning "to smell."
-Ozone has a pungent odor that allows ozone to be detected even in very low amounts.
+The word ozone is derived from the Greek word $\delta\zeta \epsilon tv$ (ozein in Latin), meaning "to smell."
+Ozone has a pungent odor that allows it to be detected even at very low amounts.
 Ozone will rapidly react with many chemical compounds and is explosive in concentrated amounts.
-Electrical discharges are generally used to make ozone for industrial processes including air and water purification and bleaching of textiles and food products.
+Electrical discharges are generally used to produce ozone for industrial processes such as air and water purification and bleaching textiles and food products.

 Ozone location.
 Most ozone (about 90%) is found in the stratosphere, a region that begins about 10-16 kilometers (6-10 miles) above Earth's surface and extends up to about 50 kilometers (31 miles) altitude (see Figure Q1-2).
-The stratosphere begins at higher altitudes (16 kilometers) in the tropics than in the polar regions (10 kilometers).
-Most ozone resides in the stratosphere in what is commonly known as the "ozone layer."
-The remaining ozone, about 10%, is found in the troposphere, which is the lowest region of the atmosphere between Earth's surface and the stratosphere.
+Most ozone resides in the lower stratosphere in what is commonly known as the "ozone layer."
+The remaining ozone, about 10%, is found in the troposphere, which is the lowest region of the atmosphere, between Earth's surface and the stratosphere.

 Ozone abundance.
 Ozone molecules have a relatively low abundance in the atmosphere.
-In the stratosphere near the peak of the ozone layer, there are up to 12,000 ozone molecules for every billion air molecules (1 billion = 1000 million).
-Most air molecules are either oxygen ( $O_2$ ) or nitrogen ( $N_2$ ) molecules.
-In the troposphere near Earth's surface, ozone is even less abundant, with a typical range of 20 to 100 ozone molecules for each billion air molecules.
-The highest surface values are a result of ozone formed in air polluted by human activities.
+In the stratosphere near the peak of the ozone layer, there are up to 12,000 ozone molecules for every billion air molecules (1)